 - When the newspaper is dried, unroll the newspaper and parchment paper and you’ll have a nice piece of hash.

 You can use kief in addition to your cannabis flower to make potent edibles.
 Remember to decarboxylate your kief first.

 Frequently Asked Questions

 Is Kief Legal?

-Kief is a cannabis concentrate that collects automatically at the bottom of grinders.
+Kief is a cannabis concentrate that collects at the bottom of your grinder.
 While you don’t necessarily have to use it, it is a potent form of cannabis concentrate that you don’t have to work too hard to collect.